ProvisionGenie/ProvisionGenie/Docs/docs/corecomponents/howtobuildthecanvasapp.md

   - description
   - whether our owner (= signed-in user) wants a 'WelcomePackage' or not
   - whether our owner wants a SharePoint list provisioned for task management
+  - whether our owner wants the Notebook of the SharePoint site, that backs the team, be pinned as a tab to the channel **General**

 We get the information by a form which is connected to a DataVerse table **Teams Requests** - see also [Solution Overview](logicapps.md#solution-overview)